 Van Gogh museum

-When you want to visit a touristic attraction during your stay in Amsterdam, you cannot pass up on the Van Gogh Museum.
+When you wish to visit a tourist attraction during your stay in Amsterdam, you cannot pass up on the Van Gogh Museum.
 The Van Gogh Museum has the world’s largest collection of paintings, drawings, and letters by the famous Dutch painter Vincent van Gogh.
 This influential artist hardly needs an introduction, as his extensive body of work is amongst some of the most well-known in the history of modern art.
 A trip to the Van Gogh Museum is an essential part of your experience in Amsterdam.
 Enjoy a relaxing afternoon admiring the beautiful Van Gogh paintings and works by his contemporaries, as well as learning about the fascinating history of this prolific artist.

 Anne Frank House